BKWLD/laravel-haml/README.md

 2. Add the service provider to your app.php config file providers: `'Bkwld\LaravelHaml\ServiceProvider',`

 3. Create an alias to the facade: `'Haml' => 'Bkwld\LaravelHaml\Facade',`

+## Configuration

+You can set [MtHaml](https://github.com/arnaud-lb/MtHaml) environment, options, and filters manually.
+To do so, publish the config file with `php artisan config:publish bkwld/laravel-haml` and edit it at /app/config/packages/bkwld/laravel-haml/config.php.
+For instance, to turn off auto-escaping:

+	'mthaml' => array(
+		'enviornment' => 'php',
+		'options' => array(
+			'enable_escaper' => false,
+		),
+		'filters' => array(),
+	),

 ## Usage